 Your doctor can tell you what to do if you are taking any of these medicines.

 If you are taking other drugs which lower blood pressure, your doctor may need to change the dose of them to obtain the best results for you.

+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.
 If you are unsure about any medicine you are taking you should check with your doctor or pharmacist.
-They will have more information on medicines to be careful with or avoid while taking FELODUR ER.

 If you have not told your doctor, dentist or pharmacist about any of these things, tell them before you take any FELODUR ER.

 The usual starting dose of FELODUR ER is one 2.5 mg or 5mg tablet taken once daily.

 Your doctor will check your progress and if needed, increase your dose of FELODUR ER.
 Sometimes the dose will be as high as 20mg once a day.

 If you have to take more than one tablet, you must take them together.

 Swallow FELODUR ER tablets whole and wash them down with a glass of water.
 They must not be divided, crushed or chewed.